taikiy/kernel/doc/7_memory_management_heap.md

-# Protected Mode Development 5 - Memory Management - Heap
+# Memory Management - Heap

 ## The heap and memory allocation